hyperledger-cacti/cacti/weaver/rfcs/models/identity/design-choices.md

 - Permissioned networks rely on the identity of its members for validating state.
 - Membership credentials, in the form of digital certificates, are issued by trust authorities local to the network.
 - Remote agents must be in possession of the necesary identity information in order to verify attestations from a network.
-- There are multiple approaches to sharing network identity with external agents, each having differenet trade-offs.
+- There are multiple approaches to sharing security domain identity with external agents, each having differenet trade-offs.

 ## Point-to-Point Identity Exchange